 Smoking– Smoking is a major risk factor for gum disease in addition; smoking can make treatments of gum disease ineffective.

-Diseases– Treatments for cancer and immune deficiency diseases can increase the risk of getting gum disease.
+Diseases– Treatments for cancer and immune deficiency diseases can increase the risk of getting gum problems.

 Symptoms of Gum Disease

-Whether you have any symptoms that are listed above or are just at high risk for getting gum disease, it is suggested that you get a routine cleaning and consult with your doctor expressing your concerns.
+Whether you have any symptoms that are listed above or are just at high risk for getting oral problems, it is suggested that you get a routine cleaning and consult with your doctor expressing your concerns.
 It is always better to nip it in the bud early on.
 Protect your smile, aren’t you worth it?